EricBellamy/TiktokToInstagram/readme.md

-When you save a Tiktok it contains a 1/30 fps audio desync and 4 second splash screen.
+When you save a Tiktok it saves one of two ways:
+- 1/30 fps audio desync and a 4 second tiktok splash screen
+- 4/30 fps audio desync and no splash screen

-This program splits the audio track, and uses editly to generate a new video with corrected audio and no splash screen.
+This program captures a frame of the video and detects the splash screen status.
+Then splitting the audio track, and using editly to generate a new video with corrected audio and no splash screen.

-This generated video is now ready to be reuploaded to other platforms.
+The generated video is now ready to be reuploaded to other platforms.